Getting Started

 • "webgpu" WebGPU a new, modern graphics API for the web that enables web applications to utilize the capabilities of the GPU (Graphics Processing Unit) for high-performance rendering and compute tasks.

-Drawing Loop
+Step 3: Drawing Loop

 To draw we need a drawing loop.
 This can be setup easily with requestAnimationFrame: